bonitasoft/bonita-doc/md/rest-api-authorization.md

 For example, you could create a profile called CustomProcessManager and assign the permissions needed to monitor and manage processes:
 `profile|MyCustomProfile=[process_visualization, process_management, process_manager_management, custom_process_manager_permission]`

-In this example, the `custom_process_manager_permission` must be defined in the `compound-permissions-mapping-custom.properties` file.
+In this example, the `custom_process_manager_permission` can be defined in the `compound-permissions-mapping-custom.properties` file.

 ## Dynamic authorization checking